wilfredinni/python-cheatsheet/cheatsheet/manipulating-strings.md

 ### split()

 The `split()` method splits a `string` into a `list`.
-By default it will use spaces to separate the items, but you can also set another character of choice:
+By default, it will use spaces to separate the items, but you can also set another character of choice:

 ```python
 >>> 'My name is Simon'.split()